-Hiring employees in Luxembourg can be a complex task.
+Recruiting and hiring employees in Luxembourg can be complicated.
 A variety of nationalities dominate the labor market, including Belgian, French, and German workers.
 Plus, the prevalence of collective bargaining agreements (CBAs) means you have to follow any additional regulations carefully.

 Instead of going through the hiring process alone, Globalization Partners can help.
-We understand every aspect of Luxembourg employment compliance, and we can help you hire and onboard employees in record time.
+We understand every aspect of Luxembourg’s employment compliance, and we can help you hire and onboard employees in record time.

 How to Hire Employees in Luxembourg